TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 <br>

 <p>Demand for analytics within sparkify has grown tremendously over the last quarter which has prompted for a new requirement.
-A data lake to be built to accomodate sparkify's growing user base.
+A data lake is to be built to accomodate sparkify's growing user base.
 The data lake will use AWS S3 as the storage layer while ETL processing will run pyspark jobs on AWS EMR, which will then write clean parquet files to the data lake.
 Parquet files will improve read performance and should make day to day analytics much quicker.
 A serverless tool like AWS Athena could be then used to read the source parquet files to peform day to day analytics.
 Just as a POC, a simple pyspark job is run to prove that files have been written correctly but AWS Athena would be a much better option. </p>

 <br>